Hodder & Lcus Aqueduct Project

 The extended phase 1 habitat surveys were completed within a single season with several expert Ecologists working on the project.

-Mapinfo was used as the mapping tool to record habitats and signs of protected species along the pipelines.
+We used Mapinfo as the mapping tool of choice to record habitats and signs of protected species along the pipelines.
 The report evaluated habitats and species, and assessments were made of ecologically significant areas/species with recommendations subsequently being made.

 Walkover surveys were also undertaken in early spring 2006 to locate all waterbodies within 250m of the pipelines.
 A total of 550 ponds were found which required newt surveys.
 All hands on deck and all of the 550 ponds were surveyed in spring 2006, by expert licensed amphibian ecologists.
 These surveys located where great crested newts were present and in what areas European Protected Species development licenses were required.
 We are currently undertaking mitigation works for the protection of this species under Natural England licenses.